msainsburydale/NeuralEstimators.jl/docs/src/index.md

 # NeuralEstimators

-`NeuralEstimators` is a Julia package for **fast**, **simulation-based** inference using neural networks.
-It is designed for settings where likelihoods are intractable or classical methods such as MCMC are computationally expensive.
-The package supports:

-- Neural posterior estimation (NPE): directly learn the posterior distribution
-- Neural ratio estimation (NRE): approximate likelihood ratios for flexible frequentist or Bayesian inference
-- Neural Bayes estimation (NBE): efficiently estimate functionals (point summaries) of the posterior distribution

-These methods are **likelihood-free** and **amortized**, in the sense that, once the neural networks are trained on simulated data, they enable rapid inference across arbitrarily many observed data sets **orders of magnitude faster** than conventional approaches.
+`NeuralEstimators` facilitates a suite of neural methods for parameter inference in scenarios where simulation from the model is feasible.
+These methods are **likelihood-free** and **amortised**, in the sense that, once the neural networks are trained on simulated data, they enable rapid inference across arbitrarily many observed data sets in a fraction of the time required by conventional approaches.

+The package supports neural Bayes estimators (NBEs), which transform data into point summaries of the posterior distribution; neural posterior estimators (NPEs), which perform approximate posterior inference via KL-divergence minimisation; and neural ratio estimators (NREs), which approximate the likelihood-to-evidence ratio and thereby enable frequentist or Bayesian inference through various downstream algorithms.

+User-friendliness is a central focus of the package, which is designed to minimise "boilerplate" code while preserving complete flexibility in the neural-network architecture and other workflow components.
 The package accommodates any model for which simulation is feasible by allowing users to define their model implicitly through simulated data.
-User-friendliness is a central focus of the package, which is designed to minimise "boilerplate" code while preserving complete flexibility in the neural-network architecture and other workflow components.
+A convenient interface for R users is available on [CRAN](https://cran.r-project.org/web/packages/NeuralEstimators/index.html).

 ## Backends

 The package supports neural networks defined with either of the two leading deep-learning packages in Julia, namely [Flux.jl](https://fluxml.ai) or [Lux.jl](https://lux.csail.mit.edu).

-## R interface

-A convenient interface for R users is available on [CRAN](https://cran.r-project.org/web/packages/NeuralEstimators/index.html).

 ## Installation